dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 ## Read Grant {#ReadGrant}

-The Client reads a Grant by doing an HTTP GET of the corresponding Grant URI.
-The Client MAY read a Grant until it expires or has been invalidated.
+The GC reads a Grant by doing an HTTP GET of the corresponding Grant URI.
+The GC MAY read a Grant until it expires or has been invalidated.

 The GS MUST respond with one of Grant Response {{GrantResponse}}, Wait Response {{WaitResponse}}, or one of the following errors: